 A "source" is any social media account or hashtag whose posts you display.
-Your sources are shown within the "feed", which is the wall of posts that you ultimately embed on your website.
+Your sources are shown within the "feed", which is the wall of posts that you embed on your website.

-Simply click on a social network, and you can then add a source from that network.
+Simply click on a social network, and you can add a source from that network.
 We'll use Instagram as an example.

 At the top of the window, you can select "Username", "Hashtag" or "Location".

 The "username" option means that Juicer will display the posts from a single Instagram account.

 The "hashtag" option means that Juicer will display posts from public Instagram users who post with the hashtag you enter.